lukebelliveau/twerp/README.md

 # Twerp

 Filter tweets with an LLM.
 Currently works with Claude only.
+Mostly written by Claude.

 I haven't published this on the Chrome store, to run locally: